-Causes of Bunions and How to Ease Them
+Causes of Bunions and How to Treat Them

 We don’t think much about our toes, but the truth is, we’ve got a lot riding on them.
 Toes help us maintain our balance, as well as bearing much of our weight.
 When our toes get bent out of shape, bunions can make it difficult for us to keep up with our daily lives.
 The causes of bunions can vary, but no matter where they come from, they can leave us with reduced movement and chronic pain.
-Bunion treatment can include bunion pads, bunionette pads, insoles, orthotics, foot braces, and toe spacers.
+Treatment of bunions includes gel massaging insoles, shoe stretchers, and toe spacers.

 Why Do Bunions Form?